aliceblack/CKA-CKAD/CKAD/README.md

 $ docker run --entrypoint moreinterestingcommand ubuntu-sleeper 10
 ```

+The entrypoint is overridden in the pod definition, entrypoint defined in image, gets overridden in pod definition.

 ## Replica sets
 Replica sets can create pods or manager existingr pods.
 ```